 Website, Marketing and Design:

 GoDaddy - This is where I register all of my domain names.
 If you need a domain name, they make it super easy to obtain one.
-They also offer hosting and other features, however I personally prefer to register with GoDaddy and host with InMotion Hosting (above).
+They also offer hosting and other features, however I personally prefer to register with GoDaddy and host with Bluehost (above).

 Wordpress.org - Where you need to go to get a self-hosted Wordpress site if you choose to install it manually.
 You'll need web hosting and a domain name and some experience with website developing.
 For an easier 1 click option, get a domain name, hosting, and wordpress install through Bluehost here.